receptron/graphai/README.md

 ## Overview

-GraphAI is an asynchronous data flow execution engine, which makes it easy to build *agentic* applications, which perform the orchestration of mutiple "AI agents".
+GraphAI is an asynchronous data flow execution engine, which allows developers to build *agentic applications* by describing *agent workflows* as declarative data flow graphs in YAML or JSON.

+As Andrew Ng has described in his article, "[The batch: Issue 242](https://www.deeplearning.ai/the-batch/issue-242/)", better results can often be achieved by making multiple calls to a Large Language Model (LLM) and allowing it to incrementally build towards a higher-quality output.
+Dr. Ng refers to this approach as 'agentic workflows.'

-*Agentic* applications need to make asynchronous API calls (such as OpenAI's chat-completion API, database query, web search, and etc.) multiple times and manage data dependencies among them, such as giving the answer from one LLM call to another LLM call as a prompt -- which will become quite difficult to manage in a traditional programing style as the complexity of the application increases, because of the asynchronous nature of those APIs.
+Such *agentic applications* need to make multiple asynchronous API calls (such as OpenAI's chat-completion API, database query, web search, and etc.) and manage data dependencies among them, such as giving the answer from one LLM call to another -- which will become quite difficult to manage in a traditional programing style as the complexity of the application increases, because of the asynchronous nature of those APIs.

-GraphAI allows developers to describe dependencies among those API calls in a single data flow graph (either in YAML or JSON), create a GraphAI instance with that graph, and let it run.
+GraphAI allows developers to describe dependencies among those agents (asynchronous API calls) in a data flow graph in YAML or JSON, which is called *declarative data flow programming* .
 The GraphAI engine will take care of all the complexity of concurrent asynchronous calls, data dependency management, error handling, retries and logging.

+## Example

-Here is an example graph, which uses the Wikipedia as the data source and perform an in-memory RAG.
+Here is an simple example, which uses the Wikipedia as the data source and perform an in-memory RAG.

 ```YAML
 nodes: